chadoh/microsite-template/README.md

     cd my-cool-site && rm -rf .git

+Update `package.json` with correct info. "author" and "repository" and all of that is initially blank.

+Initialize it as your own git repository.

+    git init
+    git add .
+    git commit -m "Initial commit: copy from chadoh/microsite-template"

 Install all development dependencies:

     npm i -D \@types/jest html-inline husky jest parcel-bundler posthtml-include sass ts-jest typescript